Power Decoding Reed--Solomon Codes Up to the Johnson Radius: Introduction

 One approach for fast Interpolation in Guruswami--Sudan has been to formulate ``Interpolation key equations'', as in \cite{roth_efficient_2000} for the case $s=1$, and \cite{zeh_interpolation_2011} for the general case.
 These are shift-register-type equations whose solution result in an interpolation polynomial.
 These are related to Power decoding: the generalised syndromes in \cite{roth_efficient_2000} equal those of the original Power decoding \cite{schmidt_decoding_2006}.
 However, the two sets of key equations are inherently \emph{different}: the solution to the Power decoding equations yields the error locator, while no clear notion of an error locator is known for the Guruswami--Sudan algorithm.
 Similarly, the key equations that we derive in \cref{sec:new_key} bears a resemblance to the equations of \cite{zeh_interpolation_2011}, and it is an interesting question what the algebraic relation between the two approaches is.

-Another avenue of research on fast Interpolation for Guruswami--Sudan is to apply $\F[x]$-lattice basis reduction to an explicit constructible $\F[x]$-matrix \cite{alekhnovich_linear_2005,lee_list_2008,beelen_key_2010,cohn_ideal_2010}.
-This lattice depends on two polynomials, $G$ and $R$ (see page \pageref{eqn:GandR}), which are also used in Gao's minimum-distance decoding algorithm \cite{gao_new_2003}, and which appear in both the Gao reformulation of Power decoding \cite{nielsen_power_2014} and the algorithm we give here.
-Inspired by this line of research, lattice basis reduction was previously applied to solve the key equations of the original Power decoding \cite{nielsen_generalised_2013}, and we will solve the new Power decoding key equations by extending this approach.

 The Wu decoding algorithm \cite{wu_new_2008} is an amalgamation between classical key equation decoding \cite{berlekamp_algebraic_1968} and the Guruswami--Sudan: one first attempts half-the-minimum distance decoding using the classical key equation (see the following section).
 If this fails, the polynomials computed in the failed attempt are then used to set up a problem solvable by an $\F(x)$-variant of the Guruswami--Sudan algorithm.
-One again needs Interpolation and Root-finding sub-algorithms which are similar to but slightly more involved than for Guruswami--Sudan; see e.g.~\cite{trifonov_efficient_2012,beelen_rational_2013,chowdhury_faster_2015} for work on these.
+One again needs Interpolation and Root-finding sub-algorithms which are similar to, but slightly more involved than, for Guruswami--Sudan; see e.g.~\cite{trifonov_efficient_2012,beelen_rational_2013,chowdhury_faster_2015} for work on these.
 The best complexities for these steps equal those of the Guruswami--Sudan algorithm \cite{chowdhury_faster_2015,beelen_rational_2013}.
-However, from a practical perspective, the Wu algorithm is the more complicated to implement since one also needs classical key equation decoding, and since the $\F(x)$-variants of the sub-algorithms are technically more involved.
+However, from a practical perspective, the Wu algorithm is slightly more complicated to implement.
 The Wu algorithm is also a list-decoding algorithm, and also decodes up to $J_{n,k}$.
 Also here one needs to choose parameters $s, \ell$, whose growth relate to the decoding radius as in the Guruswami--Sudan algorithm \cite{beelen_rational_2013}.